-Wood decay is deterioration of wood by primarily enzymatic activities of microorganisms.
+Wood decay (wood rot) is decomposition of wood by microorganisms, primarily by enzymatic activity.
 For practical purposes, fungi are the only agents of wood decay.
-There are other kinds of deterioration, by insects, marine animals, UV, but this is not decay, nor is it quantitatively as important as decay.
+There are other kinds of deterioration, by insects, marine animals, ultraviolet light, etc., but this is not decay, nor is it quantitatively as important as decay.

 You can find annotated lists of some decays important in North America here.

 - Wood anatomy and chemistry